-L 5.6 Transit: Infrastructure and development projects shall incorporate the needs of transit vehicles and riders in their design and construction, including providing needed transit amenities.
+L 5.5 Transit: Infrastructure and development projects shall incorporate the needs of transit vehicles and riders in their design and construction, including providing needed transit amenities.

-L 5.7 Commuter parking lots: The City should discourage the development of new surface parking lots in the downtown area that do not advance land use and environmental goals.
+L 5.6 Commuter parking lots: The City should discourage the development of new surface parking lots in the downtown area that do not advance land use and environmental goals.

-L 5.8 Rail compatibility: The planning of industrial lands and rail-dependent uses should be coordinated with existing and expanded rail lines to support the movement of freight.
+L 5.7 Rail compatibility: The planning of industrial lands and rail-dependent uses should be coordinated with existing and expanded rail lines to support the movement of freight.

-L 5.9 Airport compatibility: Land uses around McNary Airport shall be compatible with airport operations while considering community needs, shall not preclude future airport expansions or commercial air service, and shall not be adversely affected by noise or other possible impacts.
+L 5.8 Airport compatibility: Land uses around McNary Airport shall be compatible with airport operations, shall not preclude future airport expansions or commercial air service, and shall not be adversely affected by noise or other possible impacts.

-L 5.10 Airport operational safety: Land uses beneath designated approach surfaces within 10,000 feet of the end of McNary Field runways shall not create water impoundments accessible by waterfowl.
+L 5.9 Airport operational safety: Land uses beneath designated approach surfaces within 10,000 feet of the end of McNary Field runways shall not create water impoundments accessible by waterfowl.

-L 5.11 Airport public safety: Commercial uses and other uses that result in large concentrations of people within the clear zones of the runways at McNary Field shall be prohibited to avoid risk to public safety from potential aircraft accidents.
+L 5.10 Airport public safety: Commercial uses and other uses that result in large concentrations of people within the clear zones of the runways at McNary Field shall be prohibited to avoid risk to public safety from potential aircraft accidents.